Mateen1367/Diabetes.Prediction/README.md

 ---

+## Key Findings
+Some features showed a stronger relationship with diabetes outcomes than others.
+Glucose was one of the most important indicators because patients with higher glucose levels were more likely to be classified as diabetic.
+BMI and age also appeared to be useful features because they helped the model separate diabetic and non-diabetic outcomes.

+These findings matched what the visualizations showed, where some health measurements had clearer differences between the two outcome groups.

+---

 ## Results
 The Logistic Regression model was able to predict diabetes outcomes with reasonable performance.
-The analysis showed that features like glucose, BMI, and age were important indicators in the prediction process.
+The model showed that patient health features can be used to find patterns and make predictions.

 The model is not meant to replace medical diagnosis.
 Instead, it shows how machine learning can be used to find patterns in health data and make predictions based on those patterns.